 Until recently, it was the common belief that air-gapped solutions for production floors were effective enough to prevent IT-related malware from interfering with the operational industrial process.
 It was also believed that the existence of OT-related malware was not a likely scenario.

 The past decade nevertheless introduced a new era of a global cyber arms race, illustrating not only their destructive potential but also their imminent risk to the digital industry.

-World’s most significant cyber-attacks on industrial systems
+A short recap of the world’s most significant cyber-attacks on industrial systems:

 As attackers are improving their ability to bypass traditional blocking and prevention security technologies, production floors are exposed to upcoming cyber threats, having almost no preventive risk-reducing processes and strategies.

 The particularity of industrial operations calls for a paradigmatically different cyber risk management approach; one that will be synergistic with digital automation solutions, customized to the industrial-organizational DNA, and able to proactively counteract threats before they turn into vulnerabilities.

 As mentioned, OT was not, and still is not, developed with inherent security and patching capabilities.
 Some of the standard instructions for OT may even lead to intentional or unintentional physical damage, production failure, or disturbance (e.g., WannaCry).

 Moreover, most OT cybersecurity products are in essence reactive methods and resolve threats only after they emerge (e.g., malware or hacker behavior detection).
 Crafting a comprehensive risk prevention scheme based on the constantly changing nature of the IT-OT converged environment is key to risk mitigation in the modern industry.

 Simply put, preventive risk mitigation is a security approach designed to prevent the exploitation of recognized threats before they occur.